vuckale/ble-thermobeacon-temp-hum-parser/README.md

 options: -h              this help
          --temperature   get temperature value in C°
          --humidity      get humidity value in %
-         --csv           output csv formatted line (both --temperature and --humidity are automatically set - if you set them individually they'll be ignored)
+         --csv           output csv formatted line with temperature and humidity (--temperature and --humidity are automatically set)
 ```